 The famous petroglyph of Atabey, the supreme goddess of the Indigenous Taíno (eastern Cuba + Dominican Republic + Puerto Rico) shows the goddess in the shaman’s squat.
 She is basically mother earth, the Virgin or Pachamama.
 You see the same squat in the iconic gold work of Indigenous Colombia and others Indigenous peoples around the world.

 Indigenous people are smarter than we’ve been led to believe.
+We have been the same species of human for around 300,000 years.
 There is great wisdom in Indigenous ways and metaphors.

 Interestingly given the recent earthquakes in the ocean off of southwest Puerto Rico, the representation of Atabey mirrors the geological composition of Jamaica, Haiti/Dominican Republic and Puerto Rico.
 The North American plate (which includes Cuba) and the Caribbean plate are both folding down underneath the islands.
 The collision of the two tectonic plates raises the islands just like Atabey’s amphibious legs support her body in the famous petroglyph.